ntko/linuxdoc/vscode_dart_linux.md

     var constantList = const [1, 2, 3];
     // constantList[1] = 1; // Uncommenting this causes an error.

+#### Maps
+In general, a map is an object that associates keys and values.
+Both keys and values can be any type of object.
+Each key occurs only once, but you can use the same value multiple times.
+Dart support for maps is provided by map literals and the Map type.

+Here are a couple of simple Dart maps, created using map literals:

+    var gifts = {
+      // Key:    Value
+      'first': 'partridge',
+      'second': 'turtledoves',
+      'fifth': 'golden rings'
+    };

+    var nobleGases = {
+      2: 'helium',
+      10: 'neon',
+      18: 'argon',
+    };
+> Note: The analyzer infers that gifts has the type Map<String, String> and nobleGases has the type Map<int, String>.
+If you try to add the wrong type of value to either map, the analyzer or runtime raises an error.
+For more information, read about type inference.

+You can create the same objects using a Map constructor:

+    var gifts = new Map();
+    gifts['first'] = 'partridge';
+    gifts['second'] = 'turtledoves';
+    gifts['fifth'] = 'golden rings';

+    var nobleGases = new Map();
+    nobleGases[2] = 'helium';
+    nobleGases[10] = 'neon';
+    nobleGases[18] = 'argon';

+Add a new key-value pair to an existing map just as you would in JavaScript:

+    var gifts = {'first': 'partridge'};
+    gifts['fourth'] = 'calling birds'; // Add a key-value pair
+Retrieve a value from a map the same way you would in JavaScript:

+    var gifts = {'first': 'partridge'};
+    assert(gifts['first'] == 'partridge');

+If you look for a key that isn’t in a map, you get a null in return:

+    var gifts = {'first': 'partridge'};
+    assert(gifts['fifth'] == null);

+Use .length to get the number of key-value pairs in the map:

+    var gifts = {'first': 'partridge'};
+    gifts['fourth'] = 'calling birds';
+    assert(gifts.length == 2);

+To create a map that’s a compile-time constant, add const before the map literal:

+    final constantMap = const {
+        2: 'helium',
+        10: 'neon',
+        18: 'argon',
+    };

+    // constantMap[2] = 'Helium'; // Uncommenting this causes an error.

+#### Runes
+In Dart, runes are the UTF-32 code points of a string.

+Unicode defines a unique numeric value for each letter, digit, and symbol used in all of the world’s writing systems.
+Because a Dart string is a sequence of UTF-16 code units, expressing 32-bit Unicode values within a string requires special syntax.

+The usual way to express a Unicode code point is \uXXXX, where XXXX is a 4-digit hexidecimal value.
+For example, the heart character (♥) is \u2665.
+To specify more or less than 4 hex digits, place the value in curly brackets.
+For example, the laughing emoji (😆) is \u{1f600}.

+The String class has several properties you can use to extract rune information.
+The codeUnitAt and codeUnit properties return 16-bit code units.
+Use the runes property to get the runes of a string.

+The following example illustrates the relationship between runes, 16-bit code units, and 32-bit code points:

+    main() {
+      var clapping = '\u{1f44f}';
+      print(clapping);
+      print(clapping.codeUnits);
+      print(clapping.runes.toList());

+      Runes input = new Runes(
+          '\u2665  \u{1f605}  \u{1f60e}  \u{1f47b}  \u{1f596}  \u{1f44d}');
+      print(new String.fromCharCodes(input));
+    }

+> Note: Be careful when manipulating runes using list operations.
+This approach can easily break down, depending on the particular language, character set, and operation.
+For more information, see How do I reverse a String in Dart? on Stack Overflow.

+#### How do I reverse a String in Dart?

+    var input = "Music \u{1d11e} for the win"; // Music 𝄞 for the win print(input.split('').reversed.join()); // niw eht rof

+The split function explicitly warns against this problem (with an example):

+> Splitting with an empty string pattern ('') splits at UTF-16 code unit boundaries and not at rune boundaries[.]

+There is an easy fix for this: instead of reversing the individual code-units one can reverse the runes:

+    var input = "Music \u{1d11e} for the win"; // Music 𝄞 for the win print(new String.fromCharCodes(input.runes.toList().reversed)); // niw eht rof 𝄞 cisuM

+But that's not all.
+Runes, too, can have a specific order.
+This second obstacle is much harder to solve.
+A simple example:

+    var input =  'Ame\u{301}lie'; // Amélie
+    print(new String.fromCharCodes(input.runes.toList().reversed)); // eiĺemA
+Note that the accent is on the wrong character.

+#### Symbols
+A Symbol object represents an operator or identifier declared in a Dart program.
+You might never need to use symbols, but they’re invaluable for APIs that refer to identifiers by name, because minification changes identifier names but not identifier symbols.

+To get the symbol for an identifier, use a symbol literal, which is just # followed by the identifier:

+    #radix
+    #bar
+Symbol literals are compile-time constants.

+#### Functions

+Dart is a true object-oriented language, so even functions are objects and have a type, Function.
+This means that functions can be assigned to variables or passed as arguments to other functions.
+You can also call an instance of a Dart class as if it were a function.
+For details, see `Callable classes`.

+Here’s an example of implementing a function:

+    bool isNoble(int atomicNumber) {
+      return _nobleGases[atomicNumber] != null;
+    }
+Although Effective Dart recommends `type annotations for public APIs`, the function still works if you omit the types:

+    isNoble(atomicNumber) {
+      return _nobleGases[atomicNumber] != null;
+    }
+For functions that contain just one expression, you can use a shorthand syntax:

+    bool isNoble(int atomicNumber) => _nobleGases[atomicNumber] != null;

+The => expr syntax is a shorthand for { return expr; }.
+The => notation is sometimes referred to as **`fat arrow syntax`**.

+> Note: Only an expression—not a statement—can appear between the arrow (=>) and the semicolon (;).
+For example, you can’t put an if statement there, but you can use a conditional expression.

+A function can have two types of parameters: required and optional.
+The required parameters are listed first, followed by any optional parameters.

+##### Optional parameters
+Optional parameters can be either positional or named, **but not both**.

+###### Optional named parameters

+When defining a function, use **`{param1, param2, …}`** to specify named parameters:

+    /// Sets the [bold] and [hidden] flags ... void enableFlags({bool bold, bool hidden}) {
+      // ...
+    }

+When calling a function, you can specify named parameters using paramName: value.
+For example:

+    enableFlags(bold: true, hidden: false);

+default values for named parameters:

+    /// Sets the [bold] and [hidden] flags ... void enableFlags({bool bold = false, bool hidden = false}) {
+      // ...
+    }

+    // bold will be true; hidden will be false. enableFlags(bold: true);

+###### Optional positional parameters
+Wrapping a set of function parameters **`in [] marks`** them as optional positional parameters:

+    String say(String from, String msg, [String device]) {
+      var result = '$from says $msg';
+      if (device != null) {
+        result = '$result with a $device';
+      }
+      return result;
+    }
+Here’s an example of calling this function without the optional parameter:

+    assert(say('Bob', 'Howdy') == 'Bob says Howdy');

+default values for positional parameters:

+    String say(String from, String msg,
+        [String device = 'carrier pigeon', String mood]) {
+      var result = '$from says $msg';
+      if (device != null) {
+        result = '$result with a $device';
+      }
+      if (mood != null) {
+        result = '$result (in a $mood mood)';
+      }
+      return result;
+    }

+> You can also pass lists or maps as default values.
+The following example defines a function, doStuff(), that specifies a default list for the list parameter and a default map for the gifts parameter.

+    void doStuff(
+        {List<int> list = const [1, 2, 3],
+        Map<String, String> gifts = const {
+          'first': 'paper',
+          'second': 'cotton',
+          'third': 'leather'
+        }}) {
+      print('list:  $list');
+      print('gifts: $gifts');
+    }

+##### Functions as first-class objects
+You can pass a function as a parameter to another function.
+For example:

+    void printElement(int element) {
+      print(element);
+    }

+    var list = [1, 2, 3];

+    // Pass printElement as a parameter.
+    list.forEach(printElement);

+> TIP:when we say `first-class-object`,means the function is `AS SAME AS VARIABLE`,can be assgined to variables, or, as be passed as parameter to other functions.

+You can also assign a function to a variable, such as:

+    var loudify = (msg) => '!!! ${msg.toUpperCase()} !!!';
+    assert(loudify('hello') == '!!!
+HELLO !!!');

+This example uses an anonymous function.
+More about those in the next section.

+##### Anonymous functions
+Most functions are named, such as main() or printElement().
+You can also create a nameless function called an anonymous function, or sometimes a lambda or closure.
+You might assign an anonymous function to a variable so that, for example, you can add or remove it from a collection.

+An anonymous function looks similar to a named function— zero or more parameters, separated by commas and optional type annotations, between parentheses.

+The code block that follows contains the function’s body:

+    ([[Type] param1[, …]]) {
+      codeBlock;
+    };

+The following example defines an anonymous function with an untyped parameter, item.
+The function, invoked for each item in the list, prints a string that includes the value at the specified index.

+    var list = ['apples', 'bananas', 'oranges'];
+    list.forEach((item) {
+      print('${list.indexOf(item)}: $item');
+    });

 ### First web server powered by Aqueduct